 - Use the latest coding standards and structure the code properly

 - Be secure

 - Promote the heck out of your website on social media and anywhere else you can make the web address appear.

-If you’d like to know more about SEO or have us take a look at your existing website for SEO compliance please contact us on 01227 364659 or message us using this contact form.
+If you'd like to know more about SEO or have us take a look at your existing website for SEO compliance please contact us on 01227 364659 or use the contact form below.
 We never charge for an initial appraisal/consultation and we may be able to offer you a valuable insight for FREE!

 Updated January 2019